otto-de/api-guidelines/api-guidelines/global/json/naming-conventions/rules/must-always-return-JSON-objects-as-top-level-data-structure.md

 ---
-type: MUST
 id: R004030
 ---

-# always return JSON objects as top-level data structure
+# MUST always return JSON objects as top-level data structure

 The top-level data structure of your JSON response should always be a JSON object and not, for example, an array.